gedeschaines/IK_Solver/README.md

    where the command line arguments are the same as those presented above for the single executable program.

-The n-link chain is defined in the IK_Solver_nlink.py file, and the target's position and velocity are hard-coded in the IK_Solver_class.py file.
+The n-link chain is defined in the IK_Solver_nlink.py file using displacement and rotation direction vectors, and not with Denavit-Hartenberg (DH) parameters.
+The target's initial position and fixed velocity are hard-coded in the IK_Solver_class.py file.
 For a 2D case, the pseudo-inverse null space is used to coerce the orienation of the end-effector link segment to be pointing in the +X direction for the PIM3 and DLS methods.
 Similarly for the 3D case, the null space is used to coerce the end-effector link segment to be pointing in the +X direction.

 The utility of the IK_Solver client/server configuration will become apparent when it's revealed how IK_Solver can be used to drive an IK skeleton rigged